brimdata/zed/README.md

 We don't yet distribute pre-built binaries, so to install `zq`, you must clone the repo and compile the source.

+If you don't have Go installed, download it from the [Go downloads page](https://golang.org/dl/) and install it.
+If you're new to Go, remember to set GOPATH.
+A common convention is to create ~/go and point GOPATH at $HOME/go.

 To install the binaries in `$GOPATH/bin`, grab this repo and execute a good old-fashioned `make install`: